zoq/gym_tcp_api/README.md

 This project provides a distributed infrastructure (TCP API) to the OpenAI Gym toolkit, allowing development in languages other than python.

-The server is written in elixir, enabling a infrastructure infrastructure.
-Each Elixir node makes use of a set limit of processes can be used (8 python instances per default).
-That can be used to perform time consuming tasks.
+The server is written in elixir, enabling a distributed infrastructure.
+Where each node makes use of a limitted set of processes that can be to perform time consuming tasks (8 python instances per default).

 ## Dependencies